-- 11.1 The Trust shall hold an annual meeting of its members ('Annual Members' Meeting').
-The Annual Members' Meeting shall be open to members of the public. - 11.2 Further provisions about the Annual Members' Meeting are set out in Annex 9 Annual Members' Meeting. - 12.
-Council of Governors (Composition) - 12.1 The Trust is to have a Council of Governors, which shall comprise both elected and Appointed Governors. - 12.2 The composition of the Council of Governors is specified in Annex 3. - 12.3 The members of the Council of Governors, other than the appointed members, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency.
-The number of Governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 3. - 13.
-Council of Governors (Election of Governors) - 13.1 Elections for elected members of the Council of Governors shall be conducted in accordance with the Model Election Rules. - 13.2 The Model Election Rules as published by NHS Providers form part of this constitution.
-The Model Election Rules current at the date of the Trust's Authorisation are attached at Annex 4. - 13.3 A subsequent variation of the Model Election Rules by NHS Providers or Department of Health shall not constitute a variation of the terms of this Constitution for the purposes of paragraph 45 of the Constitution (amendment of the Constitution).
+11.1 The Trust shall hold an annual meeting of its members ('Annual Members' Meeting').
+The Annual Members' Meeting shall be open to members of the public.

+11.2 Further provisions about the Annual Members' Meeting are set out in Annex 9 (Annual Members' Meeting).

+12. Council of Governors (Composition)

+- 12.1 The Trust is to have a Council of Governors, which shall comprise both Elected Governors and Appointed Governors. - 12.2 The composition of the Council of Governors is specified in Annex 3. - 12.3 The Governors, other than the Appointed Governors, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency.
+The number of Elected Governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 3.

-13.4 An election, if contested, shall be by secret ballot.
+13. Council of Governors (Election of Governors)

+- 13.1 Elections for Elected Governors shall be conducted in accordance with the Model Election Rules on the basis of [single transferable vote (STV) polling and the Model Election Rules shall be construed accordingly. - 13.2 The Model Election Rules as published by NHS Providers form part of this Constitution.
+The Model Election Rules current at the date of their adoption under this Constitution are attached at Annex 4. - 13.3 A subsequent variation of the Model Election Rules by NHS Providers or the Department of Health and Social Services shall not constitute a variation of the terms of this Constitution for the purposes of paragraph 44 of the Constitution (amendment of the Constitution). - 13.4 An election, if contested, shall be by secret ballot.